-Tall Fescue: Classification, Relatives, Weediness
+Tall Fescue: Classification, Popular Relative, Weediness

-Improvements Lead to Status as Low-Care Grass
+Improvements to Tall Fescue Make It a Low-Care Grass

-But wait, that is not the end of the story: it is not that simple.
-As I said above, tall fescue is sometimes praised as a low-care grass by experts in lawn care.
+But wait, that is not the end of the story: It's not that simple.
+Remember, tall fescue is sometimes praised as a low-care grass by experts in lawn care.

 - Is shade-tolerant

-- Holds up well to foot traffic (see below)
+- Holds up well to foot traffic

 - Is less prone to thatch build-up